Sergiu3107/Movie-Rating/README.md

 - **DELETE /user/remove/{id}:** Delete a user from the system.
 - **POST /user/add:** Register a new user in the system.
 - **PUT /user/update/{id}:** Update details of an existing user.

-## Getting Started

-To get started with the Movie Rating App, follow these steps:
-1. Clone the repository from GitHub.
-2. Install dependencies using your preferred package manager.
-3. Set up the database according to the provided schema.
-4. Configure environment variables for database connection and other settings.
-5. Run the application and start exploring its features.

 ## Conclusion